 TUBE AND LENS DIAMETER

-Riflescopes are available in two basic tubes with a diameter of 25.4 mm (1") and 30 mm.
-The former can usually be found in the lower ranges.
+Riflescopes are available in two basic tubes with a diameter of 25,4 mm (1") and 30 mm.
+The former can usually be found in the more affordable models.
 This is not a disadvantage, some shooters require the lower weight and lower magnification.
-The second tube is used extensively in the higher ranges.
-The advantage is the greater luminosity of the rifle scopes.
+The second type is used extensively in the pricier scopes.
+Their main advantage is the better light transmission.
 However, they also have a higher weight.

-The lens of rifle scopes - the last number in the name - indicates the size of the exit lens.
+The lens of rifle scopes - the last number in the name - indicates the diameter of the objective lens.
 In the case of the Valiant 4-16x50 riflescopes, it is 50 mm in diameter.
 The size of the lens affects the luminosity of the riflescope.
 If the number is higher, more light is refracted on the lens, which will provide a sharper image.
-When using the riflescope in the early evening, the lens size will also give you a clearer image for longer.
+When using the riflescope in the evening, the lens size will also give you a clearer image for longer.

 This parameter is used by shooters with eye defects.
-It allows setting the dioptric range.
+It will allow you to adjust the dioptric range.
 This eliminates the need to wear dioptric glasses when shooting.

-The crosshair is used for precise hitting.
-They can be divided into two basic types.
+Reticles can be divided into two basic types:

-Wire is more commonly used in the cheaper ranges.
+Wire reticles are more commonly used in cheaper models.

-A glass crosshair is etched directly into the glass slide.
-It is used in the more expensive ranges.
-Nowadays, cross illumination is common.
-The advantage is the possibility of shooting in twilight.
+A crosshair is etched directly into the glass of the lens.
+It can be usualy found on more expensive models.
+A lot of scope nowadays also feature illuminated reticles.
+It gives you the option to use the scope in low light conditions.
 The illumination helps if the target blends in with the cross.
-The colour is usually green, with the possibility of adjusting the intensity.
+The colour is usually red or green, with the possibility of adjusting the brightness.

-Manufacturers customize the crosshairs to suit their own needs.
-One example is Valiant.
-It offers two types, which were created according to the requirements of shooters.
+Manufacturers customize the reticles to suit their own needs.
+Let’s take Valiant as an example.
+The company offers two reticle types, which were created to meet the requirements of shooters.
 The first model is called FBR.
-Its advantage is the stretching of the dots at the bottom of the cross.
-When shooting, the shooter has more options for shooting at a longer distance.
+Its advantage lies in the extended estimation dots at the bottom of the crosshair.
+This gives you more options long range shooting.

 The second type is called HFT.
-As the name suggests, it is a crosshair for the sport discipline of HFT.
-It is shot at various distant targets where the shooter does not know their exact distance.
+As the name suggests, it is a reticle especially designed for the Hunter Field Target (HFT) shooting competitions.
+Participants shoot at various distant targets where and they do not know the exact distance.
 This system can be transferred to normal home shooting, where we also usually shoot targets and do not know how far they are.

 ASK YOURSELF A FEW QUESTIONS BEFORE BUYING A SCOPE

-If it is 10 to 15 m, you don't need an unnecessarily large magnification (zoom), a fixed 4x32 magnification will do.
+If it is 10–15 m, you don't need an unnecessarily large magnification (zoom), a scope with fixed 4x magnification will do.

 If you are shooting at various distances up to about 30 m, we recommend using a 3-9x40 riflescope.
 It provides sufficient magnification.

-If you use the gun at maximum distance, we recommend one of the most used magnification 4-16x50.
+If you use the gun at maximum distance, we recommend one of the most used magnification ranges – the 4-16x50.

 2. What targets will you be shooting at?

-Similar issues to the distance question.
+The same rules apply here as with the first question.
 Shooting at smaller targets requires higher magnification.

 3. What brands are good quality?

-Popular brands include Nikko Stirling.
-They generally make lower quality rifle scopes, while also offering a higher end line made in Japan.
+Nikko Stirling is among the more popular brands.
+They generally make affordable rifle scopes, while also offering a high-end line of scopes made in Japan.

-Valiant has introduced riflescopes in recent years that outperform the competition, especially in the quality/price ratio.
-The workmanship of the glass crosses and tubes reaches the level of brands such as Hawke, Vortex or Optisan.
-Valiant has built its lines to be suitable for all guns without performance limitations.
+The Valiant company has introduced a number of riflescopes in recent years that outperform the competition, especially in the quality/price ratio.
+The quality of the etched reticles and tubes reaches the level of brands such as Hawke, Vortex or Optisan.
+Valiant has built its lines to be suitable for all guns, no matter their caliber or power.
 The manufacturer's price and line ranges are plentiful.
 Thus, you can easily find a suitable optic for yourself.

 3. scope MOUNTs

 They are recognisable at a first look.
-It is a one piece block that is stronger for rifles with stronger recoil.
+It is a one solid block that is more durable and is generally intended for high recoil rifles.

-Due to its lightness and variability, the two-piece mount is the more common type.
-It is more recommended for PCP and CO2 guns as they do not suffer from shocks like guns using a spring.
-A popular manufacturer is Raven.
-The company has a large selection of these mounts.
+Due to its low weight and variability, the two-piece mount is the more common type.
+It is more recommended for PCP and CO2 guns as they produce almost no recoil, unlike the spring powered airguns.
+A popular manufacturer is Venox.
+The company offers a large selection of two-piece mounts.

-Some manufacturers supply the mounts from the factory, so we recommend checking the contents of the package first.
+Some manufacturers supply the mounts along with the scopes, so we recommend checking the contents of the package first.

-If you need any advice on selection or anything else, we will be happy to help.
-You can find us on +420 591 140 535 or in our brick-and-mortar shop in Hlucin, where you can try out the riflescopes and collimators in person.
+If you need any advice on scope selection or anything else, we will be more than happy to help.
+Call us (+420 773 379 767) or in visit our store in Hlučín, Czech Republic, where you can try out the riflescopes and red dots in person.